learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 Now we have to summarize the results, this is done using pandas groupby() method which sums the “type_1_error” column for each level of alpha.
 The groupby method iterates over each value of alpha, selecting the type 1 error column for all rows with a specific level of alpha and then applies the sum function to the selection.

+What's the relationship between alpha and Type 1 errors?

 ```python
 # group type 1 error by values of alpha